stcorp/muninn/README.rst

 extensions.

 A muninn extension is a Python module or package that implements the muninn extension interface.
-Muninn defines two main types of extensions: namespace extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).
+Muninn defines three main types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins) and finally hook extensions (allowing functions to be executed at certain times, e.g. product creation/removal).

 A namespace is a named set of product properties (see section "Namespaces"_).
 Muninn defines a namespace called ``core`` that contains a small set of